The Beauty of the Japanese Knife

 The wider USUBA knife is used for very thin peeling of vegetables and shredding those thin sheets for salads and garnish.

 Sharpened from one side only, each of these knives are also concave on the back side to reduce drag, allowing for clean, smooth cuts.
 Steel in the knife and design contribute to performing the ultimate cut with minimal effort.

 - What kind of knives do you sell, and what is popular with tourists?

 We have a wide selection of Japanese kitchen knives made in various areas of Japan.
 We stock approximately 350 models in our Osaka shop, but don't have room to display them all at present.
 Although not as big as our kitchen knife selection, we also carry pocket knives, scissors, nail clippers, and a few wood working tools.

-Many tourists ask us to arrange a visit to the knife workshops in Sakai, but we can't really as most knife makers there are not set up for people to visit.
-In Sakai craftsmen traditionally work in very small workshops where it is too dangerous for people to enter.
+Many tourists ask us to arrange visits to the knife workshops in Sakai, but we can't, as most knife makers there are not set up for people to visit.
+In Sakai, craftsmen traditionally work in very small workshops where it is too dangerous for people to enter.
 They tend to have little to no English skills, so explaining things gets difficult without a translator.
 Usually they are trying to work and may be out on business and do not want to be constantly interrupted.
 This is also what led us to our newest project: Osaka Hamono Kobo is scheduled to open early November 2016.
 It is a combination of shop and workshop where the craftsmen from around Japan can come to show off their skills to everyone and promote themselves in the process.
 The project has been well received by local Sakai craftsmen as well as craftsmen from more rural areas, where skilled craftsmen sometimes find it hard to bring attention to their skills.